smashdevcode/nodepdx-demystifying-typescript-decorators/demos.md

 }
 ```

+### Summary

+* Method decorators are the simpliest to implement
+* Class and property decorators require some extra work
+ * Properly wrapping a constructor function requires some effort
+ * Decorating a property requires you to create a hidden backing value property and possibly fix calls to JSON.stringify

 ## Demo 3: Combining Decorators

 This is the same app as before, except now we have an improved `log` decorator that can be used at the class, property, or method level.